 In spite of these improvements, finding specific data could be difficult, and it was not necessarily trustworthy.
 The data found might be based on “old” information.
-At this time, so much data was being generated by corporations, people couldn’t trust the accuracy of the data they were using.
+At this time, so much data was being generated by corporations that people couldn’t trust the accuracy of the data they were using.

 Personal Computers and 4GL Technology

-In response to this confusion and lack of trust, personal computers became viable solutions.
+In response to this confusion and lack of trust, personal computers became reasonable, functional solutions.

-Personal computer technology let anyone bring their own computer to work and do processing when convenient.
-This led to personal computer software, and the realization that the personal computer’s owner could store their “personal” data on their computer.
-With this change in work culture, it was thought a centralized IT department might no longer be needed.
+Personal computer technology lets anyone bring their computer to work and do processing when convenient.
+This led to personal computer software and the realization that the personal computer’s owner could store their “personal” data on their computer.
+With this change in work culture, it was thought that a centralized IT department might no longer be needed.

 Simultaneously, a technology called 4GL was developed and promoted.
-4GL technology (developed in the 1970s through 1990) was based on the idea that programming and system development should be straightforward and anyone should be able to do it.
+4GL technology (developed in the 1970s through 1990) was based on the idea that programming and system development should be straightforward and anyone can do it.
 This new technology also prompted the disintegration of centralized IT departments.

 4GL technology and personal computers had the effect of freeing the end user, allowing them to take much more control of the computer system and find information quickly and efficiently.
 The goal of freeing end users and allowing them to access their own data was a very popular step forward.
 Personal computers and 4GL quickly gained popularity in the corporate environment.
 But along the way, something unexpected happened.
 End users discovered that:

 - Incomplete data may not be very useful.